soumya943/soumya_ranjan_prusty/README.md

-## User Authentication
+## Quiz Application

-This repository contains the code necessary for the new and improved user authentication.
-The instructions below are subject to change as the codebase and the team grows.
+This repository contains the code necessary for the user login ,signup,attempt the quiz and admin can view all results.

 # Project Requirements
 - Python